CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 The Evolution of Customer Personas

-Remember, customer personas aren’t fixed.
-They should change as your product grows and you learn more about your customers.
+Also, customer personas aren’t something you make once and forget.
+They aren’t fixed.
+They should change over time as your product grows and as you learn more and more about your customers.

 The Benefits of Addressing Pain Points

-Creating content that solves your audience’s problems helps your startup by:
+Creating content that actually solves your audience’s problems helps your startup in a bunch of ways:

 • Showing your brand as a problem-solver.